 While attending law school, Mr. Thomas served as a law clerk in the Office of Unfair Import Investigations of the U.S. International Trade Commission in Washington, D.C., where he assisted in Section 337 litigation.

-Mr. Thomas was recognized as a 2020 Washington D.C.
-“Rising Star” for Intellectual Property by Super Lawyers magazine.
+Mr. Thomas was recognized as a Washington D.C.
+“Rising Star” in 2020, 2021 and 2022 for Intellectual Property by Super Lawyers magazine.

 Insights View All